 Effective January 1, 2019, the minimum wage in Colorado has increased from $10.20/hr to $11.10/hr.
-For those of us imputing income to a parent or spouse based upon minimum wage, that means we now use a figure of $1924/mo for a full-time 40-hour week.
+For those of us imputing income to a parent or spouse with minimal work experience, that means we now use a figure of $1924/mo for a full-time 40-hour week.

 Per the voter-approved Amendment 70, minimum wage will go up by another 90 cents to $12/hr on 1/1/2020, whereupon it will stabilize somewhat and then go up with Colorado’s Consumer Price Index.

-Note, however, that this is only Colorado’s minimum wage.
-Per NBC News, 20 states and 21 cities have their own separate minimum wage levels, so if a party to a family law proceeding lives outside of Colorado, you will need to research whether his/her location has a minimum wage level.
+Note, however, that this is only Colorado’s level.
+Per NBC News, 20 states and 21 cities have their own separate wage levels, so if a party to a family law proceeding lives outside of Colorado, you will need to research whether his/her location has their own number.

-And if someone lives in a place without a separate minimum wage, then the federal minimum wage of $7.25/hr applies, which comes to $1257/mo for a full-time 40-hour week.
+And if someone lives in a place without a separate standard, then the federal minimum wage of $7.25/hr applies, which comes to $1257/mo for a full-time 40-hour week.

 Award-Winning Colorado Springs Child Support Lawyer

 U.S. News & World Report calls Graham.Law one of the Best Law Firms in America, and our managing partner is a Colorado Super Lawyer.
 Our family law attorneys have years of experience helping clients navigate the Colorado legal system.
 We know Colorado divorce & family law inside and out, from complex multi-million dollar property or child custody cases to basic child support modifications.